 At the time of submission, the candidate is required to sign a declaration that the Personal Investigation/ coursework is their own work and the teacher countersigns to confirm they believe the work is that of the candidate.
 Centres should use the Pre-U Cover Sheet for this purpose.
-Further details can be found in the Cambridge Handbook (UK).
+Further details can be found in the Cambridge Handbook (UK) for the relevant year of assessment and the samples database at www.cambridgeinternational.org/samples